Hollywood Boulevard Commercial and Entertainment District: Beginnings

-Golden Age of Hollywood Boulevard
+Golden Age

 Much of Hollywood's historical landmarks were erected between 1915 and 1939, during the rapid boom of the film industry.
 Those migrating west saw the vast open land in Hollywood as a promising location for studios, and real estate mogul Charles E. Toberman predicted that Hollywood Boulevard would be a mecca for entertainment.
 He sold vacant land with the promise that "Hollywood is at a threshold of a new era of development."

 In 1917, two prominent residential buildings were constructed on Hollywood Boulevard, the luxurious Garden Court Apartments intended for leading members of the film industry, and Hillview Apartments, Hollywood's first artist's high-rise.
 In 1918, Iris Theatre moved to a new 1000-seat location, and in 1919, Musso & Frank opened; it has since become the oldest restaurant in Hollywood.
 In 1920, Congregational Church opened, and today it is one of two institutional buildings still standing in the district.